RedeemerNtumy/RedeemerNtumy/README.md

 ![alt text](anime.jpg)

-# FREINDS LIKE NO OTHER
+# FRIENDS LIKE NO OTHER

 <div style="margin-top:10px">